uboone/xsec_analyzer/docs/source/adding-selection.rst

 Several changes need to be made to change from the default BNB-specific operating mode to a NuMI-specific mode.

+Beamline Geometry Weights
+^^^^^^^^^^^^^^^^^^^^^^^^^

+NuMI flux systematics have additional variations on the beamline geometry (such as the state of the focussing horns and the target positioning).
+These are reflected in the appropriate NuMI systematics definition configuration at :file:`configs/systcalc_numi.conf`.

+The process of adding these weights requires a ROOT file containing the systematic variations as a function of neutrino flavour, energy and beamline-neutrino angle.
+That can be used in tandem with the :ref:`exec-addbeamlinegeometryweights` program to add beamline geometry weights to PeLEE ntuples.
+This should be done for all PeLEE ntuple files before processing them with ``ProcessNTuples``.

 Adding Mock Weights to NuMI Dirt
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^